 - Teaching contributions

 In the recommendation letters, please provide details on the quality of the nominee's accomplishments in the categories above.
 Letters that amplify and delineate the quality of each activity reported on the nomination form are crucial to the Committee in its evaluation of the nominee.

-All letters should be forwarded to the Committee in care of the APA Membership Department through email at [email protected] or by mail at 800 Maine Ave SW, Suite 900, Washington, DC 20024, U.S.A.
+All letters should be forwarded to the Committee in care of the APA Membership Department through email at [email protected].
 (Please note: handwritten letters and applications cannot be accepted).

 Please complete the nomination form and return to APA no later than July 1 of each year.
 If additional space is needed, attach addenda, but space on the nomination form must be used first.